 On first glance, your Friday fish and chip treat may not exactly scream 'healthy'.
 But in fact, your fish supper is a lot more nutritious than you may think!

 Of course, here at The Seashell in both the restaurant and our takeaway we have plenty of healthy options for all to enjoy.
 There is of course the option of grilled fish with new potatoes and salads, but what about what we are most renowned for?
-Our famous battered fish and chips continue to be spoken about since we first opened our doors and let’s face it – what else beats freshly battered cod and piping hot chips?
+Our famous battered fish and chips continue to be spoken about since we first opened our doors.

 Let’s start with the most important element of your traditional chippy – the fish.
 Cod, haddock, skate, plaice – we at The Seashell never judge by your choice of protein!
 The nations favourite still continues to be cod, closely followed by haddock with skate just behind.
 These white fish varieties both provide essential vitamins C, B6 and B12, omega-3 fatty acid, some iron, zinc and calcium as well as iodine.
 For the gym buffs amongst you, an average portion also contains a massive 23g of protein, which is roughly the same content for a chicken breast portion of the same size.

 The fat content is also around almost three times less fat than a chicken tikka masala and pilau rice, or Chinese sweet and sour pork with egg-fried rice!
 Traditionally our fish is served in a crisp batter, batter which we are still famous for to this day since we first opened our doors.
 As time has moved on, we have adapted to alternative diets and requirements, including gluten free batter and also the option of having your fish grilled.
 We believe in giving our customers a variety of options meaning they are able to make the best choice for themselves.